-Drown yourself in the soft flowing sound of the river, the birdsong, and the enchanting view of the river.
+Enjoy the soft flowing sounds of the water, the birdsong, and the enchanting view of the river.

-The trail is an ideal spot to enjoy few hours of peace and relaxation while walking or biking.
+The trail is ideal for enjoying a few hours of peace and relaxation while walking or biking.

 Loan a watercraft, borrow water jackets, and start your floating activity.

-Enjoy sights of local birds, wildlife, and fishes jumping out of the water.
+Enjoy sights of local birds, wildlife, and fish jumping out of the water.

-Soak in the sun while enjoying the beauty of Casper.
+Soak in the sun by the North Platte River while enjoying the beauty of Casper.

 This iconic landmark offers you endless things to do.